-The motherboard comes with a surface mount Socket E designed for the 4th Generation Intel[®] Xeon[®] Scalable Processors.
+The motherboard comes with a surface mount Socket E designed for the 4th Generation Intel® Xeon® Scalable Processors.

-- Authorization (RMA) requests only if the motherboard comes with the cap on the Socket E+. - The product warranty does not cover damage to the socket contacts resulting from incorrect CPU installation/removal or misplacement/loss/incorrect removal of the PnP cap.
+- Upon purchase of the motherboard, ensure that the PnP cap is on the socket and the socket contacts are not bent.
+Contact your retailer immediately if the PnP cap is missing, or if you see any damage to the PnP cap/socket contacts/motherboard components.
+ASUS will shoulder the cost of repair only if the damage is shipment/ transit-related - Keep the cap after installing the motherboard.
+ASUS will process Return Merchandise Authorization (RMA) requests only if the motherboard comes with the cap on the Socket E+. - The product warranty does not cover damage to the socket contacts resulting from incorrect CPU installation/removal or misplacement/loss/incorrect removal of the PnP cap.